 Unlike traditional dogwoods, this selection is evergreen and retains its attractive light green leaves all year long!
 In addition, this dogwood features a vigorous growth habit that helps it achieve new heights in your landscape.

 This variety works best as a specimen or a privacy screen due to its large size.
-It reaches 15-18 feet high and 13-15 feet wide at maturity.
+It reaches 15-18' H x 13-15' W at maturity.

 This Dogwood grows in Zones 6-9.
 Additionally, once well-established, it should be able to withstand temperatures down to -10 degrees Fahrenheit.
 We recommend providing some winter protection for the first couple of years.
 Young plants can still be damaged by particularly hard freezes and this will help to ensure their survival.